ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The permitted network type.
 Valid values: `vpc`.

 --vpc-crn value
-:   The CRN of VPC instance.
+:   The CRN of the VPC instance.

 -i, --instance value
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud dns instance-target` is used.
+If not set, the context instance that is specified by `ibmcloud dns instance-target` is used.

 --output value
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #add-linked-zone-permitted-network-examples}